rsdoiel/antenna/socal_north.md

 date: 2023-10-23, from: The Daily Trojan (USC Student Newspaper)

 <p>Joanna Maniti credits a USC class with inspiring her to launch the nonprofit.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/23/marshall-alum-creates-nonprofit-builds-orphanage-in-the-philippines/">Marshall alum creates nonprofit, builds orphanage in the Philippines</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/23/marshall-alum-creates-nonprofit-builds-orphanage-in-the-philippines/">Marshall alum creates nonprofit, builds orphanage in the Philippines</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/23/marshall-alum-creates-nonprofit-builds-orphanage-in-the-philippines/>